nampil/minesweeper/README.md

 # N-MineSweeper

-A simple N-MineSweeper game built with React Native.
+A simple N-MineSweeper game built with Vue.

 ## Features